 (b) the child is in good health or has, or is likely to develop, such physical or mental conditions (whether genetic or otherwise) as are specified in the report.

+[Section 51 amended by No. 34 of 2004 s.
+251.]

 52. Restrictions on placement

-(1) The Director-General is not to place a child with a view to the child’s adoption unless —
+(1) The CEO is not to place a child with a view to the child’s adoption unless —

 (a) the prospective adoptive parent —